 Tip: check with the brewery before planning your day around getting onto one of the tours, as they only do a few each day and you may need to ask ahead of time to score a spot or have one put on for you.

-In talking with Gretchen (the GM) she shared that they don’t distribute to Western Washington, but only locally.
+In talking with Gretchen (the GM) she shared that they don’t distribute to Western Washington, but only locally (expanding though!).
 Apparently there are some places on the west side (Seattle area) that love their beer so much that they’ll come and fetch it to be able to pour for the coasties.
 I believe it, as the brews are pretty awesome (almost to that part).

 The niftiest thing about the brewery itself and its serving operation is that the beer that’s poured in the main service area is actually coming through the floor, directly from the huge tanks.
 That’s some fresh brew.